ipfs-examples/js-ipfs-examples/README.md

   - References for documentation/tutorials used to build the example
   - _Optional:_ Screenshots, gifs, etc... under `img/` folder

+- Update the CI to run the tests of the new example as standalone
+  - Edit `github/workflows/ci.yml`
+  - Add the test name to `project` under `matrix`

 - Extend the `test-util-ipfs-example` library if needed to reuse code in other examples

 ### Steps to follow after adding a new example